 Well, when it comes to ballast and drivers, there is a lot of confusion.
-And when we hear emergency ballast and emergency drivers, the complexity gets even dipper.
+And when we hear emergency ballast for led fixtures and emergency drivers, the complexity gets even deeper.

 In this guide, we are going to walk you through all of them in laymen’s terms and then provide some professional recommendations for selecting a driver/ballast that fits into your lighting needs.

 We know there are many jargon-stuffed guides out there, which leave you your head-scratching.
 But not here.
 At the end of this guide, you will illuminate like a LED bulb!

 An electric ballast is a device used to regulate current, voltage, and waveform to a lighting source.
 This device provides the necessary power to start a lamp.

 It then controls the supply of current, voltage, and waveform to ensure that the light continues to illuminate without damaging itself due to excess flow of current, voltages, and waves.

 3W3H emergency conversion kits 3W 6-60V DC LED Downlight Emergency Conversion Kit

 To give you an analogy, it’s like the human heart, which regulates the flow of blood to our organs based on their need.
 There are many types of ballast.
 For instance, the following are two ballasts used in fluorescent tube lights (I hope you remember them).

 We grew up seeing the choke (below-left) and starter (below-right), and if you remember, the fluorescent tube lights flickered before lighting up.
 Well, these both are ballasts.